 Fundraisers, on the other hand, appeal to a different sort of audience and often use less imagery in favor of more text in their designs in order to provide the required information to the desired audience and hopefully spur them to open their wallets.

 The call to action (CTA) is meant to get the viewer to actually act on the information your poster design provides.

-To be effective, the CTA needs to be highly visible—and the most eye-grabbing part of your design.
+To be effective, the CTA needs to be highly visible—and the most attention-grabbing part of your design.
 It may be a simple colored square that asks them to RSVP with an email or attend a party.
 Your poster design should lead their eye to the CTA and make them want to act on it.
-Don’t forget to share your poster online after it’s all said and done!
+Don’t forget to share your poster online after all is said and done!

 Here’s wishing you a sold-out event, every time—all thanks to your poster design!

 Want more ideas on how to create great design?